wuyuanpei/Gobang/README.md

 - Richard Wu 2017
 ## Notes
 - I developed them for fun when I first got in touch with programming in high school.
-- Some of the source codes are in this repo and some of the source codes are missing with only the compiled executable files left
+- Some of the source codes are in this repo and some of the source codes are missing with only the compiled executable files left.
+- These codes represent my precious memory.
 ## Introduction
 - The GPA calculator developed for SSBS high school
 - Tetris game